10 Best Hiking Trails in Canada for Breathtaking Views in 2025

 Tunnel Mountain Summit is a 4.3 km out-and-back hiking trail that is located near Banff in Alberta.
 It is a moderately challenging hike that could take approximately 1 hour and 40 minutes to complete.
 It is a picturesque trail that is open year-round for hiking and running.

 The trail is accessible from downtown Banff.
-From the summit, hikers can get amazing views of Mount Rundle and Bow Valley.
+From the summit, hikers can get amazing views of Mount Rundle and the Bow Valley.
 Hikers should carry bear spray with them as they are most likely to encounter bears along this route as they move throughout the Canadian Rocky Mountains.

 The Big Beehive